Pepe the Frog: As an internet meme

-Appropriation by the alt-right
+Use by the alt-right

 As early as 2015, a number of Pepe variants were created by Internet trolls to associate the character with the alt-right movement.
 Some of the variants produced by this had Nazi Germany, Ku Klux Klan, or white power skinhead themes.

 During the 2016 United States presidential election, the meme was connected to Donald Trump's campaign.
 In October 2015, Trump retweeted a Pepe representation of himself, associated with a video called "You Can't Stump the Trump (Volume 4)".
 Later in the election, Roger Stone and Donald Trump Jr. posted a parody movie poster of The Expendables on Twitter and Instagram titled "The Deplorables", a play on Hillary Clinton's controversial phrase "basket of deplorables", which included Pepe's face among those of members of the Trump family and other figures popular among the alt-right.

 Also during the election, various news organizations reported associations of the character with white nationalism and the alt-right.
 In May 2016, Olivia Nuzzi of The Daily Beast wrote that there was "an actual campaign to reclaim Pepe from normies" and that "turning Pepe into a white nationalist icon" was an explicit goal of some on the alt-right.
 In August 2016, Clinton denounced the alt-right in a speech.
 During the speech, a 4chan user who was liveblogging the event on the site audibly shouted "Pepe!" at the request of another user.
 In September 2016, an article published on Hillary Clinton's campaign website described Pepe as "a symbol associated with white supremacy" and denounced Trump's campaign for its supposed promotion of the meme.
 In 2020, social scientist Joan Donovan said of the Clinton campaign's decision to describe Pepe as an alt-right symbol, "If it weren't for Hillary Clinton's campaign in 2016 trying to [...] name Pepe as a signifier of the Alt-Right, that kind of recognition probably wouldn't have taken hold [...]
 In doing so, they showed how much of a newbie they were at what it essentially meant to be online, which in turn created a wave of media attention on which the Alt-Right was ready to coast."